tolkit/fasta_windows/README.md

 # fasta_windows

 Written for Darwin Tree of Life chromosomal level genome assemblies.
-The executable takes a fasta formatted file and calculates some statistics of interest:
+The executable takes a fasta formatted file and calculates some statistics of interest in windows:

 - GC content
 - GC proportion